tdilauro/Simplified-wiki/Resources.md

 BiblioCommons contains the title listings for all of the ebooks we offer.
 It does not describe our _inventory_.
 BiblioCommons does not know how many copies of an electronic title we've bought, how many of those copies are currently lent out, or how many holds are on a title.
 All of that information is kept on Overdrive or 3M, and available via an API call for one particular title.
 (Thus the "check availability" button on BiblioCommons.)

 BiblioCommons also does not support lifecycle events such as checkout.
 The only thing it knows is the URL to the Overdrive/3M page for a title.
+We send the user over to the vendor site, and neither we nor BiblioCommons knows what goes on on that site.

-Because of this, Dave believes that there is no point in integrating BiblioCommons with the app.
+Because of this, we believe there is no point in integrating BiblioCommons with the app.
 Since BiblioCommons is how people will be checking out ebooks when they're not using the app, it may make sense to integrate any new book sources (such as Gutenberg) with BiblioCommons.

+The BiblioCommons API is heavily focused on publicly available catalog data.
+It doesn't have any special knowledge of ebooks.
+The status of a given copy of a book (e.g. "checked out") is a user-specific field that we would have to specify ourselves.

 * [BiblioCommons] (http://developer.bibliocommons.com/blog/read/Welcome_to_the_BiblioCommons_API)
 * [API documentation](http://developer.bibliocommons.com/docs)